luch-o/aws-arch-course/datalakes-course/w2-opensearch-cluster/README.md

-# Week 2: Creating an Amazon OpenSearch Service Cluster
+# Creating an Amazon OpenSearch Service Cluster

 You are tasked with creating a way to ingest data into a data lake that’s hosted on AWS.
 The data lake uses Amazon S3 as the storage layer and OpenSearch Service for index and search capabilities.